|View source on GitHub|

 schema.
 If an optional

 environment is specified, the

 serving_statistics are the statistics

-computed over the treatment data for drift- and skew-detection, respectively.
+computed over the control data for drift- and skew-detection, respectively.

 statistics: A DatasetFeatureStatisticsList protocol buffer denoting the statistics computed over the current data.
-Validation is currently only supported for lists with a single DatasetFeatureStatistics proto or lists with multiple DatasetFeatureStatistics protos corresponding to data slices that include the default slice (i.e., the slice with all examples).
+Validation is currently supported only for lists with a single DatasetFeatureStatistics proto or lists with multiple DatasetFeatureStatistics protos corresponding to data slices that include the default slice (i.e., the slice with all examples).
 If a list with multiple DatasetFeatureStatistics protos is used, this function will validate the statistics corresponding to the default slice.

 environment: An optional string denoting the validation environment.
 Must be one of the default environments specified in the schema.
 By default, validation assumes that all Examples in a pipeline adhere to a single schema.
 In some cases introducing slight schema variations is necessary, for instance features used as labels are required during training (and should be validated), but are missing during serving.
 Environments can be used to express such requirements.
 For example, assume a feature named 'LABEL' is required for training, but is expected to be missing from serving.
 This can be expressed by defining two distinct environments in schema: ["SERVING", "TRAINING"] and associating 'LABEL' only with environment "TRAINING".